Select Page

 2.2 East Berlin

-The construction of the Berlin Wall began on August 13, 1961.
-This barbed wire and concrete barrier physically divided the city, preventing people from freely crossing between East and West.
-The wall was built to prevent the mass exodus of East Germans seeking a better life in the West and to cement Soviet control over East Berlin.
+The construction of Berlin Wall started on the 13th of Aug 1961.
+This barbed wire and concrete barrier politically and physically cracked the city, people’s movement was restricted between East and West.
+The wall was erected shortly to curtail the _flucht_waves of East Germans fleeing to the West, as well as to ensure a grip of the Soviets over East Berlin.

 4.1 Border Crossings